 2. Learn a New Language

 There are plenty of ways in which you can master another language during the pandemic.
 You can take online courses; watch YouTube videos; immerse yourself in foreign movies, TV shows, and books; or you can have one-on-one lessons with a private tutor via Skype or another platform.
 You can pick a language that might benefit your job, or you can learn the language of a country you would like to visit once things return to normal.
+Learning a new language is a great example of self-development.

 3. Start a Blog